Schmitzenbergh/PHPExamples/README.md

 # PHPExamples
-A repository with various small PHP projects that explain techniques related to the PHP course on NHL-Stenden Hogeschool the Netherlands.
+A repository with various small PHP projects that explain techniques related to the PHP courses on NHL-Stenden Hogeschool the Netherlands.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 This code is for educational purposes only.